fredbabe/Timelogger-Demo/README.md

   - Add more observability to catch failures in production.
   - Add possibility to adjust registrations.
   - Add total amount of hours registrated on projects.
   - Deactivate projects instead of only deleting them.
+  - Add unit tests for all frontend components.

 </details>